unknown-nymus18/unknown-nymus18/README.md

 - 👋 Hi, I’m @unknown-nymus18
 - 👀 I’m interested in ...Learning more about programming.
-Specifically mobile app development.
+Specifically, mobile app development.
 - 🌱 I’m currently learning ...Bachelor of Science in Information Technology
 - 💞️ I’m looking to collaborate on ...working on pyhton and flutter projects
 - 📫 How to reach me ...felixasante2005@gmail.com